Table of Contents

 Treating Beau’s Lines At Home

-If you are sure it’s the harmless version of Beau’s lines and you do not wish to cover it up, then here are a few tips which you can try at home –
+If you are sure it’s the harmless version of Beau’s lines and you do not wish to cover it up, then here are a few tips that you can try at home –

 1. Moisturize and hydrate your nails thoroughly.
-This can help in minimizing the appearance of ridging while protecting the natural keratin layer of the nail.
+This can help minimize the appearance of ridging while protecting the natural keratin layer of the nail.

-2. Avoid keeping long nails as they are at risk of breaking or getting painfully chipped while doing daily chores.
+2. Avoid keeping long nails as they risk breaking or getting painfully chipped while doing daily chores.

 4. If you wish to camouflage the uneven texture of your nails, you may buff them gently to even it out a bit.

 7. Maintain a nutritious and vitamin-loaded diet.
-Increase the intake of leafy and green vegetables that contain zinc amongst other nutrients.
+Increase the intake of leafy and green vegetables containing zinc and other nutrients.

 Summary